cremerica/flask-template/readme.md

 * **Dockerfile:** This file is used to containerize AppDirect as 'cremerfc/appdirect'
 * **Jenkinsfile:** This file does an scm checkout on the repository and builds the container, pushes it Docker Hub using the build number and 'latest' as the image tag.
 It then creates a new release version in Replicated.
+* **Requirements.txt** this file is the result of running `pip freeze > Requirements.txt`, and contains a list of all of the Python dependencies and versions needed by AppDirect.
+This file is used in the container building process to install all needed Python dependencies.